What is 3D Secure?

 It’s important to note that responding to retrieval requests is important for any charge, but is vital when a 3D Secure-authenticated charge is involved.
 Although the cardholder’s bank is not allowed to file an upfront financial chargeback for fraud, they are allowed to initiate a financial chargeback if the merchant does not respond to the retrieval request, known as a no-reply chargeback.
 To prevent no-reply chargebacks on 3D Secure charges, be sure to submit sufficient information about the charge.
 You should include information about what was ordered, how it was delivered and to whom it was delivered (whether merchandise or services, etc.).

-Stripe’s new Checkout and the Payment Intents API natively support 3D Secure and trigger it automatically if required by a regulatory mandate such as Strong Customer Authentication.
-You can also use Radar rules to control when customers are prompted to complete 3D Secure authentication, making a determination for each user based on the desired parameters.
+Stripe triggers 3D Secure automatically if required by a regulatory mandate such as Strong Customer Authentication.
+You can also use Radar rules or the API to control when customers are prompted to complete 3D Secure authentication, making a determination for each user based on the desired parameters.

 If you have Radar for Fraud Teams, you can add custom 3D Secure rules using the syntax described in our Rules reference.
 Radar requests 3D Secure authentication for payments that match these rules.
 In the example below, the enabled rule requests 3D Secure authentication for payment attempts where the amount of the payment exceeds $500 USD and the risk level is not considered normal.